299-792-458/Mk.01-SvelteKit-WebStudio/src/posts/second-post.md

 ---
-title: 'Exploring SvelteKit and daisyUI'
+title: "Exploring SvelteKit and daisyUI"
-date: '2025-10-11'
+date: "2025-10-11"
-description: 'A look into the powerful combination of SvelteKit and daisyUI for rapid web development.'
+description: "A look into the powerful combination of SvelteKit and daisyUI for rapid web development."
 tags:
   - sveltekit
   - tailwind
   - workflows
-category: 'Process'
+category: "Process"
-author: 'Jane Smith'
+author: "Jane Smith"
 ---

 ## Powerful Tools